Sumiza/RaspAlarm/README.md

 Why not use python, existing libraries would make this faster and easier?

-Wanted to write something from scratch not using premade libraries or having any dependencies (yes using raspi-gpio to set pull up resistor, as only other way would be via physical resistors”
+Wanted to write something from scratch not using premade libraries or having any dependencies (yes using raspi-gpio to set pull up resistor, as only other way would be via physical resistors)

 The sms and call, why twilio?